-While we're on Star Tours, it was often compared to EPCOT's beloved Body Wars.
+While we're on Star Tours, consider Epcot's beloved Body Wars.
 The interior of the Bravo 229 vessel mimics that of the Starspeeder so much, you couldn't help but automatically think that you're on "Star Tours only inside the human body".
 Even the instructional video was a clone.
 This is because Star Tours opened at Disneyland in 1987, but didn't arrive in Florida until December 1989.
 Body Wars copied the technology and arrived shortly before the original did, at a different park — one that, at the time, was trying to plus up its image with kids via more exciting attractions.

-Luigi's Flying Tires and Radiator Springs Racers of California Adventure's Cars Land to Flying Saucers (1961-1966) and Test Track, respectively.
+Luigi's Flying Tires and Radiator Springs Racers of California Adventure's Cars Land to Flying Saucers (1961-1966) and Test Track (currently-running Epcot attraction), respectively.

 The Starscream: The Sorcerers of the Magic Kingdom game shakes things up and has Maleficent play this part to Hades, who serves as the Big Bad.
 Jafar and Ursula are also trying to take the Crystal of the Magic Kingdom pieces for themselves or shake off Hades' leadership.